Severe Thunderstorm Warning issued for Keya Paha by NWS - News Break

 Severe Thunderstorm Warning issued for Keya Paha by NWS

-Effective: 2021-06-23 21:00:00 CDT Expires: 2021-06-23 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Keya Paha A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR KEYA PAHA COUNTY At 900 PM CDT, a severe thunderstorm was located near Springview, moving east at 30 mph.
+Effective: 2021-06-23 20:44:00 CDT Expires: 2021-06-23 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Keya Paha The National Weather Service in North Platte has issued a * Severe Thunderstorm Warning for Keya Paha County in north central Nebraska * Until 930 PM CDT. * At 844 PM CDT, a severe thunderstorm was located 8 miles southwest of Wewela, or 9 miles northwest of Springview, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Springview, Norden, Burton, Nets Peak, Mills and Brocksburg.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Springview, Norden, Burton, Nets Peak, Mills and Brocksburg.
 This includes the following highways Highway 183 between mile markers 212 and 225.
 Highway 12 between mile markers 23 and 83.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov